CronoXGM/Calculator-medie-UTCN/README.md

 ...

-The harmonic mean grade for the semester is: 8.95
+The mean grade for the semester is: 8.95
 ```

 ## How It Works